attainer/SimpleParallel/README.md

 # SimpleParallel
-This is a simple parallel library.
-You can easilly modify to fit your projects.
+This is a simple parallel programming library for c++.
+You can easily modify to fit your projects.

 # Usage